romansorochak/Reusable/README.md

 ## Usage

-Make sure you name your cell's class and xib with the same names - MyCell.swift & MyCell.xib.
+Make sure you name your cell's class and xib with the same names
+    - MyCell.swift:
+    ```swift
+    class MyCell: UITableViewCell, Reusable {
+    ```
+    - MyCell.xib

 ### UITableViewCell
 #### Custom table cell with xib